JAMPANIKOMAL/Face_Folio/README.md

 # Face Folio: Automated Photo Organizer

-A Digital Image Processing application that automatically sorts event photos into folders by recognized faces using the [face_recognition](https://github.com/ageitgey/face_recognition) library.
+A Digital Image Processing application that automatically sorts event photos into folders by recognized faces using the [face_recognition](https://github.com/ageitgey/face_recognition) library (powered by dlib).

 This application provides two modes: